 In a Microsoft Windows 2000 network, the Active Directory(tm) provides the structure and functions for organizing, managing, and controlling network resources.

-Whereas in NT 4.0, network management required the use of numerous different administrative tools,
+Whereas in the legacy operating system NT 4.0, network management required the use of numerous different administrative tools,

 the Active Directory provides a centralized database and a common interface (the Microsoft Management Console or MMC).